Key Laravel security features: high-level protection for websites

 - you will not need emergency recoveries and cleanups

-- your website does not risk being blacklisted as harmful for users
+- your website does not risk being blacklisted as harmful to users

 Most prominent Laravel security features